-To enable particle rotational motion tracking, a Photron NOVA S6 high-speed camera, operating at 3000 frames per second with a resolution of 1024x1024 pixels, is employed to record particle motion within the flow field.
+To enable particle rotational motion tracking, a Photron NOVA S6 high-speed camera, operating at 3000 frames per second with a resolution of $1024 \times 1024$ pixels, is employed to record particle motion within the flow field.

-{\textit{Magnetic field generator:}} A uniform rotating magnetic field within a restricted measurement volume, $\bm{H} = H \bm{h}$, with an angular frequency $\omega_H$, is generated using a system of two pairs of mutually perpendicular Helmholtz coils.
-The vertical pair (marked in red in Fig.~\ref{fig:main_fig1}a) has an interior diameter of 300 mm, while the horizontal pair (marked in blue in Fig.~\ref{fig:main_fig1}a) has an interior diameter of 245 mm.
+{\textit{Magnetic field generator:}} A uniform rotating planar magnetic field within a restricted measurement volume, $\bm{H} = H \bm{h}$, with an angular frequency $\omega_H$, is generated using a system of two pairs of mutually perpendicular Helmholtz coils.
+The vertical pair (marked in red in Fig.~\ref{fig:fig1}a) has an interior diameter of 300 mm, while the horizontal pair (marked in blue in Fig.~\ref{fig:fig1}a) has an interior diameter of 245 mm.
 For each pair, the separation between the two coils is equal to the corresponding coil diameter.

 Each Helmholtz coil pair generates a magnetic field along a single axis.
 By driving the two perpendicular coil pairs with AC currents that have a phase difference of $\pi/2$, a resultant magnetic field is produced that rotates at a constant angular velocity $\omega_H$.
 This system is capable of generating rotating magnetic fields with frequencies of up to 50 Hz.